udacity/create-your-own-adventure/english/sleep/more-sleep/more-sleep.md

 The s'more eaters are green all over.
 They have green hair, green noses, and green shoes.

-Even the fire glows green!!!
+Even the fire glows green !!!

 What do you do now: